AlphaDE/ark-moddodo/README.md

-**ARK Mod Downloader**
+# moddodo for Ark: Survival Evolved
 ------------------------------
-As many know you cannot simply download ARK mods via SteamCMD.
-The individual files come archived as .z files which will not work with a server.
+Improved Linux fork of [barrycarey/Ark_Mod_Downloader](https://github.com/barrycarey/Ark_Mod_Downloader)

-This tool works around this issue by downloading the mod and extracting the .z files.
+You cannot simply download ARK mods for linux servers via SteamCMD.
+The individual files come archived as .z files which will not work directly with a server.

-**Usage**
+This tool allows direct downloading of mods and extracting their .z files, so that you do not need to maintain anything else on the server.

-You can either run this tool via the .exe provided in the dist folder or directly via the Ark_Mod_Downloader Python script.
+## Usage

-***Commandline Args***
+This tool is intended be run with python3.

-**--workingdir** - (Optional) - This is the home directory of your ARK server
+### Commandline Arguments

-**--modids** - The IDs of the mod you wish to download.
-Space separated list of Mod IDs to download
+- `--workingdir` - (optional) - home directory of the server (containing the `/ShooterGame` folder)

-**--steamcmd** - (Optional) - The directory to the SteamCMD exe you wish to use.
-If not provided the tool will download SteamCMD to the CWD
+- `--modids` - space-separated list of steam IDs of the mod you wish to

-**--update** - (Optional) - This will update all current mods installed on the server
+- `--steamcmd` - (optional) directory of the SteamCMD install you wish to use, if not under ~/steam/Steam

-**--namefile** - (Optional) - This will create a "Modname.name" file in the mod folder.
+- `--update` - (optional) - update all mods currently installed on the server

-The only required argument is the --modid if you run this script from the root of your Game Server.
+### Example

-**Credits**
+## Credits
 <a href="https://github.com/project-umbrella/arkit.py" target="_blank">arkit.py</a> - Used to extract the .z files